+RADIO/TELEVISION/FILM

-RADIO/TELEVISION/FILM The Department of Radio/Television/Film offers education in the history, theory, and production of media.
+The Department of Radio/Television/Film offers education in the history, theory, and production of media.
 Broad-based and interdisciplinary in orientation, the department offers a range of perspectives on media forms from cinema to broadcast and cable television to alternative media to emerging technologies.
 Courses emphasize that media are social and cultural practices in dialogue with the broader context of the humanities.
 The department is dedicated to integrating theory and practice, creating intersections with other disciplines, and fostering cuttingedge media production.
 Originality, critical analysis, and vision are valued in both scholarly research and creative work.
 The department's goal is to educate students and citizens to critically interpret contemporary media, envision alternative structures in theory and practice, and reinvent the media of the future.

-Production facilities include 16mm film and HD equipment, sound stage, and editing; field video and multiplecamera television studio facilities; linear and nonlinear video editing; advanced audio postproduction; and stateof-the-art computer graphics.
-Students operate the 7,200watt FM radio station WNUR, which serves the Chicago area and also broadcasts on the Internet.
-The School of Communication funds four active student-run cocurricular production groups and offers juniors and seniors numerous opportunities for internships at Chicago-area television and radio station and production companies.
+Production facilities include 16mm film and HD equipment, sound stage, and editing; field video and multiple-camera television studio facilities; linear and non-linear video editing; advanced audio postproduction; and state-of-the-art computer graphics.
+Students operate the

+7,200-watt FM radio station WNUR, which serves the Chicago area and also broadcasts on the Internet.
+The School of Communication funds four active student-run cocurricular production groups and offers juniors and seniors numerous opportunities for internships at Chicagoarea television and radio station and production companies.
 Frequent guest lectures are offered by alumni with careers in media and by other well-known professionals.

-Requirements for a Major in Radio/Television/Film - Introductory courses: 180; a minimum of 3 courses in communication at the 100 or 200 level outside the department - 200-level courses: 220, 230, 280; 280 is prerequisite for all 300-level production courses - An additional 8 courses in communication at the 300 and 400 levels, including at least 6 courses in the department at the 300 and 400 levels; not more than 1 unit of 349 Internship in Radio/Television/Film and 1 unit of 399 Independent Study may be applied toward the 6 courses required in the department; the remaining internship and 399 units count as elective credits - 6 courses at the 200 level or above outside communication, including at least 3 courses at the 300 level or above; courses taken to meet the distribution requirement may be used to fulfill this requirement - Language requirement: competency in a modern foreign language, which may be established by a placement exam; completion of the fourth quarter or a higher class; or an AP score of 3, 4, or 5 - Electives in communication and other areas to complete a minimum of 45 courses.
+Requirements for a Major in Radio/Television/Film

+- Introductory courses: 190 (190 and sophomore standing are the prerequisites for all 300-level production courses); a minimum of 3 courses in communication at the 100 or 200 level outside the department - 200-level courses: 220, 230, and 1 other 200-level course in the department or COMM ST 275 - An additional 8 courses in communication at the 300 and 400 levels, including at least 6 courses in the department at the 300 and 400 levels; not more than 1 unit of 349 Internship in Radio/Television/Film and 1 unit of 399 Independent Study may be applied toward the 6 courses required in the department; the remaining internship and 399 units count as elective credits - 6 courses at the 200 level or above outside communication, including at least 3 courses at the 300 level or above; courses taken to meet the distribution requirement may be used to fulfill this requirement - Language requirement: competency in a modern foreign language, which may be established by a placement exam; completion of the fourth quarter or a higher class; or an AP score of 3, 4, or 5 - Distribution requirements: 18 courses outside the school, including 8 courses from the School of Communication distribution areas: 2 from science, mathematics, and technology; 3 from individual and social behavior; and 3 from humanities and fine arts - Electives in communication and other areas to complete a minimum of 45 courses